 Although we think of oregano primarily as a cooking herb, the ancient Greeks believed that it was the herb of Aphrodite, goddess of love, who is said to have created it as the herb of joy for her garden.
 During Elizabethan times, oregano was used to create good luck and good health, and in magical spells to foster happiness and health.

-Oregano, with its luscious green leaves, grows with such fertile energy that it is no surprise that it is included in a list of modern love language herbs.
-Oregano signifies JOY and HAPPINESS.
-Include this spicy scented herb in any tea mix or recipe where you want to send this love message to your beloved.
+Oregano, with its luscious green leaves, grows with such fertile energy that it is no surprise that it is included in a list of modern love herbs.
+Oregano signifies joy and happiness.
+Often called the "pizza" herb, studies have shown that pregnant women who ingest oregano near term are more likely to go into labor.
+Include this spicy scented herb in soups, stews and pasta dishes as a way to bestow joy and happiness upon your beloved.

 08 of 08

 With its soft, feathery, delicate growth habit, fennel seems perfect for a list of modern love herbs.
-In the language of herbs, this sweet, heady-scented herb means FLATTERY.
+In the language of herbs, this sweet, heady-scented herb means "flattery."
 Include its tall, shimmery fronds, in a bouquet of herbs and flowers to present to your loved one.
-Add fennel to your Valentine's Day meal, sprinkle it on your salad or dessert dishes.
-Fennel will offer up all the romance without saying a word.
-Enjoy!
+Add fennel to your Valentine's Day meal, sprinkle it on your salad, or dessert dishes.